Vampouille/superboucle/readme.md

 ### Master volume configuration

 If you have knobs or sliders on your midi device, you can associated one of them to master volume.
-In 'Master volume part', click on 'Master volume controller' and move controller on midi device.
+In 'Master volume' part, click on 'Master volume controller' and move controller on midi device.
 You should see a description of the new controller (channel and controller id).

+### Transport configuration

+If you have available buttons, you can associated them to transport actions.
+In 'Transport' part, click one transport button and press desired button on midi device.
+You should see a description of the new button.

 ### Clip/sample volume configuration